-Theft of personal belongings

-- A pupil's own negligent actions - The actions of a third party, i.e. another pupil - Expensive personal items, e.g. mobile phones, personal electronic devices.
+- Theft of personal belongings - A pupil's own negligent actions - The actions of a third party, i.e. another pupil - Expensive personal items, e.g. mobile phones, iPods.

 Parents are advised that no insurance cover is maintained for circumstances in which the Council does not have legal liability and may wish to consider making their own insurance arrangements.